-- Providing low performers with technical assistance to conduct a facility-level RCA and develop an action plan with streamlined processes for change. - Discussing the QIA, RCA, action plan, interventions, and outcomes with the IDT during monthly QAPI meetings. - Educating patients and staff on areas of improvement based on the RCA and action plan. - Tracking and monitoring interventions, outcomes, and identified metrics. - Engaging in community coalitions to learn and share best practices. - Reporting barriers, interventions, and successes to the Network. - Obtaining direct access to hospital portals to obtain electronic medical record for patients when needed. - Creating internal organizational systems that record and monitor admissions/discharges and blood transfusions and reviewing this at monthly QAPI meetings. - Implementing the Looking at Quality Improvement Through a Health Equity Lens worksheet with one patient to identify and work on one health-related social need.
+- Providing low performers with technical assistance to conduct a facility-level RCA and develop an action plan with streamlined processes for change. - Discussing the QIA, RCA, action plan, interventions, and outcomes with the IDT during monthly QAPI meetings. - Educating patients and staff on areas of improvement based on the RCA and action plan. - Tracking and monitoring interventions, outcomes, and identified metrics. - Engaging in community coalitions to learn and share best practices. - Obtaining direct access to hospital portals to obtain electronic medical records for patients when needed. - Creating internal organizational systems that record and monitor admissions/discharges and blood transfusions and reviewing these records at monthly QAPI meetings. - Implementing the Looking at Quality Improvement Through a Health Equity Lens worksheet with one patient to identify and work on one health-related social need.